cconzen/ReadingOrderRecalculation/README.md

 # PageXML Reading Order Recalculation

 This is a simple rule-based script for recalculating the region reading order of a PageXML file.
 It is meant to post-process results of a layout recognition using [Transkribus](https://www.transkribus.org/) or [Loghi](https://github.com/knaw-huc/loghi).
 More specifically, it is modelled to correctly order one or two page scans which contain marginalia.

+This script was developed for [Het Utrechts Archief](https://hetutrechtsarchief.nl/) within the context of an internship.

 ## What It Does